kingsdigitallab/alice-thornton/frontend/posts/blog/2024-08-17-alice-thornton-visits.md

 In October 1677, Alice Thornton wrote to her brother, Sir Christopher Wandesford, to let him know that Yorkshire’s Hambleton Hills were preventing her from making a social visit to Osgoodby Hall in Thirkleby.
 The same hills were referenced in *Book 1*, having caused her difficulties during her first pregnancy in 1652.
 Source: The Ormonde papers, MS2368 Vol 68, 171, National Library of Ireland, Dublin.

-It was during this first pregnancy that Alice Thornton made what must have been quite a social tour, visiting her husband’s relations at Crathorne, Buttercrambe, York, Hull and Beverley, and she was keen to make a good impression:

-> I bless God who gave me favour in their eyes of my husband’s friends.[^6]
+It was during this first pregnancy that Alice Thornton made what must have been quite a social tour, visiting her husband’s relations at Crathorne, Buttercrambe, York, Hull and Beverley, and she was keen to make a good impression: 'I bless God who gave me favour in their eyes of my husband’s friends.'[^6]

 On her way home, though, she once again came to danger.